Ohio State Route 26: Route description

 SR 26 begins at the intersection of Pike Street and Acme Street in Marietta.
 Pike Street is also designated SR 7.
 In 2014, the previous routing for SR 26 through Marietta was abandoned and SR 26 was rerouted onto Acme Street.
-After following Acme Street for about 1,000ft, SR 26 turns east onto Greene Street.
+After following Acme Street for about 1,000 ft, SR 26 turns east onto Greene Street.
 The route heads around the side of a hill before passing under Interstate 77 and crossing the Duck Creek, SR 26 heads into more hilly terrain generally following valleys formed by streams and rivers.
 Upon entering the Wayne National Forest, the route generally parallels the Little Muskingum River.
 About 25 mi from the terminus, SR 26 encounters its first state highway, SR 260.
 SR 26 and SR 260 form a 0.2 mi concurrency.
 Upon exiting Washington County and entering Monroe County, SR 26 heads in a more northerly direction and no longer parallels the Little Muskingum River.
 After intersecting SR 537's eastern terminus, SR 26 climbs a hill and passes through the village of Graysville.
 After briefly following the Little Muskingum River again, SR 26 reaches SR 800 and the two routes together head north towards Woodsfield.
 In Woodsfield, SR 26 and SR 800 travel along Main Street, exit the Wayne National Forest, and intersect SR 78 (Court Street) in the center of town.

 North of downtown Woodsfield, SR 800 breaks away at Oaklawn Avenue, while SR 26 continues north.
 At the Monroe County Airport, the route heads east through a mountainous region of Center Township.
 The route makes several hairpin curves around its crossing of the Sunfish Creek but heads in a north-northwest direction after ascending a hill.
 In the village of Jerusalem, SR 26 shares a concurrency with SR 145 east out of the town; the two routes split before reaching the village of Wilson.
 Almost immediately, SR 26 enters Wayne Township, Belmont County heading north.
 The route crosses the Captina Creek and a fork of the aforementioned creek before ending at SR 148 at a four-way intersection including CR 26, a former segment of SR 26.